vegidio/mediaorient/README.md

 <p align="center">
 <img src="docs/images/icon.avif" width="240" alt="mediaorient"/>
 <br/>
-<strong>mediaorient</strong> is a CLI tool and Go library to calculate the orientation of images & videos.
+<strong>mediaorient</strong> is a CLI tool and Go library to calculate the orientation of<br>images & videos based on their content, not EXIF data.
 </p>

 ## 🖼️ Usage